eslammongy/Orders-Insights/README.md

 ## How to Run the Project
   - You can check the release section for the app versions.
+  - Also can use this link https://orders-insights.web.app to view on web

 1. **Clone the Repository**
    ```bash